Tehran Grand BazaarTehran

 The fundamental core of the formation of "Tehran Grand Bazaar" goes back to the Safavid era, but the Qajar kings played a key role in the development and importance of this Bazaar.

-Tehran Grand Bazaar is large, and if you want to see it all, you have to walk its streets for days and days but to understand the feeling of this different atmosphere, you can only visit its landmarks.
+Tehran Grand Bazaar is large.
+If you want to see it all, you have to walk its streets for days and days but to understand the feeling of this different atmosphere, you can only visit its landmarks.

 The attractive atmosphere of the Bazaar starts outside of it; 15 Khordad Street towards the bazaar is paved and no cars enter this area; But this area has its own specific vehicles; The long red train, as well as several carriages with their agile horses and their special sound, are there for transporting passengers who want to get to the entrance of the Bazaar sooner and have fun.